YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 .. code-block:: go

-    yottadb.Malloc(size uint64) unsafe.pointer
+    yottadb.Malloc(size uint64) unsafe.Pointer

 The function wraps `ydb_malloc()`_ to allocate :code:`size` bytes of storage managed by YottaDB.
 Use of :code:`Malloc()` to allocate storage provides debugging tools.
-Using any function other than :code:`Free()` to release storage allocated with :code:`Malloc()` has unpredictable results.
+Using any function other than `Go Free()`_ to release storage allocated with :code:`Malloc()` has unpredictable results.

 As the definition and implementation of Go protect against dangling pointers in pure Go code, Go application code may not be designed and